eikek/publet/doc/src/main/resources/org/eknet/publet/doc/_ext.md

 is a table and each row represents a file.
 The click count and md5 checksum are also rendered.

+Include it in your `jade` page like this:

+    - setAttribute("rootDir", Some("/some/other/path/"))
+    =include("/publet/ext/includes/templates/_downloadTable.jade")

 Here is an example screen:

 ![download table example](downloadTemplate.png)

 You can control the resulting output by specifying following optional paramters:

 * `rootDir`: (String) the path to a directory. all files within that directory are rendered for download.
+It defaults to the directory of the current page.
 * `folderImagePath`: (String) an internal path to a image resource that is used to display next to folders
 * `exclExtensions`: (Seq[String]) a set of file extensions.
 Those files are _excluded_ from rendering.
 The default list is `Seq("html", "jade", "md", "markdown", "page", "ssp")`.